xmsley614/nt_tool/README.md

         mixed_cabin_accepted=True
     )
 ```

 3. Run use_aa.py or use_ac.py and you will see the output file.

 4. You can also run web_branch.py and go through with a web view.
-Currently the app wiil use both engines to search results.
+Currently the app will use both engines to search results.

 If you like this project, welcome to buy me a coffee.